Agent Skills: Homebrew Cask Authoring

 • Ensure brew style and all relevant brew audit commands pass.

-• For new casks, check the token has not been previously refused/unmerged.
+• For new casks, check the token for past refused/unmerged PRs.

 • One cask change per PR, minimal diffs, no drive-by formatting.